Holiday (2018 film): Plot

-Michael is a drug dealer who takes his friends, including younger girlfriend Sascha, on a vacation to Bodrum in the Turkish Riviera.
+Michael is a drug dealer who takes his friends, including younger girlfriend and collaborator Sascha, on a vacation to Bodrum in the Turkish Riviera.
 There, they engage in activities such as sunbathing and enjoying the water park.
+Michael appears to spoil Sascha, but drugs her and sexually assaults her during the night.
 While visiting an ice cream shop, Sascha meets two Dutch men, Frederik and Tomas, and speaks with them informally.
 Sascha and her friends go to a restaurant for dinner and she spots the Dutch men again and speaks to them.
 She meets Tomas one night and shares drugs with him.
-When one of his men, Musse, shows up at the house, Michael viciously beats him, fearing the police could have followed Musse to him.
+When one of his men, Musse, shows up at the house after a contact fails to show, Michael viciously beats him, fearing the police could have followed Musse to him.
 Still raging he rapes Sascha, an attack which is witnessed by an unknown party in the house, who does nothing to intervene.
 Michael realizes the drug deals have been a success, and handsomely rewards Musse.

 Alone, Sascha visits the nearby harbour where she spots the Dutch flag on one of the boats and realizes it must be Tomas'.
 She joins the two Dutch men on the boat for drinks when Michael happens upon them.
 Jealous, Michael introduces himself as Sascha's employer and boards the boat to join the small party.
-Tomas speaks about how he left his house for the boat and how it helped his "soul"; Michael is skeptical about this story and suggests Tomas is looking for sex.
+Tomas speaks about how he left his suburban life and sales career for the boat and how it helped his "soul".
+Michael is skeptical about this story and suggests Tomas is looking for sex.
 When Michael and Sascha walk home, Michael interrogates her about how she knows Tomas and how many times they have met.
 At the house, Michael finds Tomas on Sascha's phone contact list and calls him, inviting him for steaks on the pretense that Michael wants to consult Tomas about buying a boat.
-The three have dinner and go into the house, where Michael questions Tomas further on his sexual interest in Sascha.
-When Tomas indicates he has none, Michael tells him that is best and orders him out of the house, under threat of harm.
+The three have dinner (during which Michael recounts stories of his crimes to intimidate Tomas) and eventually go into the house, where Michael invasively questions Tomas further on his sexual interest in Sascha, and assaults a visibly uncomfortable Sascha in front of him.
+Michael orders the deeply unsettled Tomas to leave under threat of harm, and he complies; Sascha is crestfallen.